Ideally, you want your customers to buy something every time they visit your ecommerce website. That’s the ultimate goal, right?

 You have to answer this before you can start: Who is my target market?

-Defining who is your target market will not only help you in creating excellent content but on creating the right content.
+Defining who your target market is will not only help you in creating excellent content but in creating the right content.

-You should ask questions like, Who, What, Where, When, and How to find out more about your target market.
-Which part of your funnel do they belong?
+You should ask questions like who, what, where, when, and why to find out more about your target market.
+Which part of your funnel do they belong to?
 If you can answer this, you will know if it’s going to be a hard sell or not.
 It all depends on your audience awareness.

 Document your client avatar with demographics, pain points, and their watering hole.

 Good marketing cannot save a dysfunctional product.
 Make sure you are offering something worthwhile.
 People can smell sketchy products from a mile away.
 Your offer should be irresistible but believable.
 It should be distinguishable from your competition.

 Ads with high-quality, beautiful images convert better.
 Make sure your images represent your product and your brand.

 Consult your client avatar and then create a checklist of their age, location, behavior, and interests.
 Facebook has a detailed targeting algorithm where you can input this information.
 You have to know your audience so you can target them accurately.

 Every copy aims to get people to act.
 Most sales are motivated by personality.
 Write a copy that connects with your audience through emotions.
 Despite what is being sold, you should never discount the human element at play when it comes to the retail experience.